Jacques: Origins

+As surname

-Ancient history
+Early history

-A French knight returning from the Crusades in the Holy Lands probably adopted the surname from "Saint Jacques" (or "James the Greater").
-James the Greater was one of Jesus' Twelve Apostles, and is believed to be the first martyred apostle.
+Robert Jacques, a knight crusader in 1248, was the first documented use of the surname.
+Returning from the Crusades in the Holy Lands, he may have adopted the surname from Saint Jacques, in reference to James the Greater, one of Jesus's Twelve Apostles, and believed to be the first martyred apostle.
 Being endowed with this surname was an honor at the time and it is likely that the Church allowed it because of acts during the Crusades.
-Indeed, at this time, the use of biblical, Christian, or Hebrew names and surnames became very popular, and entered the European lexicon.
+Indeed, at this time, biblical, Christian, or Hebrew names became very popular, and more broadly entered the European lexicon.

-Robert J., a Knight Crusader in 1248, was the first documented use of the surname.
-Since then, several personalities who have glorified this surname: Guillaume, secretary of the Duke and auditor of the account in 1413; Thomas, the Archdeacon of Penthievre, the Prior of Pirmil, the Bishop of Leon in 1478, transferred to Dol in 1482, the ambassador of the duke to the Pope in 1486, who died in 1503, and is interred in his cathedral; Jean, the Canon of Dol and Prior of Lehon; François, Lord of the Ville-Carré, and the Provost Marshal in 1577; and Captain of Ploërmel, who prospered in Rennes in 1621; Bernard, a Rennes counsellor in 1653.
-The widespread use of surnames was not evident in Europe until the mid-to-late 16th century, and prior usage was restricted to the noble class.
+Since then, several notables who have borne this surname include: Guillaume, secretary of the Duke and auditor of the account in 1413; Thomas, the Archdeacon of Penthievre, the Prior of Pirmil, the Bishop of Leon in 1478, transferred to Dol in 1482, the ambassador of the duke to the Pope in 1486, who died in 1503, and is interred in his cathedral; Jean, the Canon of Dol and Prior of Lehon; François, Lord of the Ville-Carré, and the Provost Marshal in 1577; Captain of Ploërmel, who prospered in Rennes in 1621; Bernard, a Rennes counsellor in 1653.
+Several European kings also adopted the name.

+The use of surnames was not widespread in most of Europe until the mid-to-late 16th century, and prior usage was largely restricted to the noble class.
+There are over one hundred noble families related to the surname identified by The Nobility & Gentry of Great Britain & Ireland.

-Spread of surname use into the UK and its spelling variations
+Spread of surname to the Britain, with Jack and other variants

 The use of surnames reached England during the conquest by an army of Norman, Breton, Flemish, and French soldiers under William the Conqueror.
 The names became anglicised following the conquest.
 Over the centuries the spelling of the Jack surname has changed and developed as the French language became increasingly associated with high culture and status.
-Several European kings have thus adopted the name.
-Jack appears in the records spelled as Jacques, Jaques, Jack, Jacks, Jackes, Jakes, Jeeks, Jeke, Jeex, Jaquiss, Jaquez and Jaquis, with spelling variations even occurring in documents referring to the same person.
+Forms of the name appear in the records spelled as Jacques, Jaques, Jack, Jacks, Jackes, Jakes, Jeeks, Jeke, Jeex, Jaquiss, Jaquez, and Jaquis, with further derivates like Jackson; spelling variations sometimes occur even in documents referring to the same person.
 There are several explanations for this situation.
-Latin, as a language used by educated men, and the language of the Anglo-Saxons both had a profound impact on the spelling and pronunciation of Norman names.
+Latin, as a language used by the educated, and the language of the Anglo-Saxons both had a profound impact on the spelling and pronunciation of Norman names in Britain.
 On the other hand, the Norman language affected the development of English.
 As the English language developed from its Germanic roots into Middle English (which was influenced by Norman French) we find a period during which spelling was not standardised but roughly followed phonetic pronunciation.
 During this time names were spelled a variety of ways depending upon local dialects.
 Thus the surname, as well as the Anglo-Saxon names, were recorded in many different ways.